defgsus/kindergarten-times/README.md

 which i rarely manage.

-[Here](times.csv) is the historic timeline of the arrival times, starting at 2021-06-29.
+[Here](times.csv) is the historic timeline of the arrival times, starting at 2021-06-29, where i'm recording the arrival at the front door.

-I'm recording the arrival time at the front door.
-Sometimes i also record the time in the afternoon but mostly i forget to look at the clock because there are other kids behind the fence and we might start talking.

 I do not know about the *kindergarten arrival politics* in other countries but in Germany, coming late is usually sanctioned